 As we have refined MyDante throughout the three unique MOOC courses, as well as their subsequent reiterations, we have turned to our growing body of analytics data on user engagement with the courses to inform our revisions to the platform.
 From this ongoing research, we have aimed to examine how well students achieve a particular objective for these courses: the ability to achieve the deepest level of engaged reading, or contemplative reading.
 In this area, we have published one article and are currently developing a second comprehensive piece:

 Philosophy Professor Frank Ambrosio, the lead faculty member in the MyDante MOOCs, and Eddie Maloney, CNDLS Executive Director, published “MyDante: Contemplative Reading and Hybrid Technologies” in the book Trends in digital education: Selected papers from EC-TEL 2015 workshops CHANGEE, WAPLA, and HybridEd (2015).
-This article reported on … (I need some more specific details on this article.
-I will reach out to Eddie when he is back next week.)

 In fact, we have been exploring the benefits and challenges of using technology to support the reading of literature since 2012, when Frank Ambrosio and Eddie Maloney, along with CNDLS staff members, William Garr and Theresa Schlafly, published another article on MyDante, titled “My Dante: An Online Environment for Contemplative and Collaborative Reading” in the Journal of Interactive Technology and Pedagogy.The article explored the tensions between individual and collaborative aspects of reading in the context of MyDante, then in an earlier iteration than the platform used to launched the three Dante MOOCs.